 But under the company’s existing shareholders agreement, at a shareholder’s death, each of the other shareholders had the option to buy the deceased’s shares.
 The majority shareholder exercised that option and served an option notice on Mrs S.

-She said to Rohit and Richard: “Your grasp of the matter and the solutions you proposed including your own case studies exuded confidence.
+She said to Richard: “Your grasp of the matter and the solutions you proposed including your own case studies exuded confidence.

 “Through numerous testing times, you stayed strong, reassuring me about the justness of our cause.
 You helped me gain confidence in the matter where initially I was sceptical and at times fearful about the UK judicial system.